konveyor-ecosystem/coolstore/src/main/java/com/redhat/coolstore/rest/OrderEndpoint.java.llm_result.md

     }

 }

 ```

 ## Additional Information

-The updated file does not include changes to the `OrderService` class as it is not provided in the input information.
-If `OrderService` is a custom class, it needs to be checked if it can be replaced with a Quarkus-native alternative or if it needs to be updated to comply with Quarkus standards.
-If `OrderService` is a third-party dependency, it needs to be checked if a Quarkus-compatible version exists.
+The updated file does not include any changes to the `Order` class or the `OrderService` class as the input did not provide any information about these classes.
+If these classes use any Java EE specific APIs, they will need to be updated as part of the migration to Quarkus.

+The `pom.xml` file will also need to be updated to remove any Java EE dependencies and add Quarkus dependencies.
+This is not included in the input information, so it is not addressed in the reasoning or the updated file.
+However, this is a crucial step in the migration process and should not be overlooked.